tensorfreitas/lunatask-mcp/README.md

 command = "uvx"
 args = ["--from", "git+https://github.com/tensorfreitas/lunatask-mcp", "lunatask-mcp", "--config-file", "/your/path/to/lunatask_mcp_config.toml"]
 ```

+### Known Issues

+As discussed in [MCP Client Compatibility](#mcp-client-compatibility), some MCP clients do not yet implement the full MCP resource surface.
+The following clients currently connect but only display tools:
+- Codex
+- Gemini CLI
+- LM Studio
+- Qwen CLI

+Track progress in [issue #14](https://github.com/tensorfreitas/lunatask-mcp/issues/14).
+Tools stay available in these clients while resource views are pending.

 ## To Be Implemented
 1. Implementation of MCP Server-Sent Events (SSE) for HTTP-based clients